 Discomfort or swelling that’s worse in one eye than the other

-Pain that cannot be managed with medications
+Pain that cannot be managed with medicines

 Other signs or symptoms as indicated by your doctor